jberry47/ddpsc_phenotypercv/README.md

 export PATH=$PATH:$my_path/ddpsc_phenotypercv/build
 ```

-If you have an unconventional installation of Eigen you'll need to comment out the find_packages for Eigen in the CMakeList.txt and manually add the path to your installation with `-DCMAKE_MODULE_PATH=/path/to/install/eigen/Eigen`

 ### Building the program on DDPSC Infrastructure
 Both OpenCV and Eigen3 depedencies are in unconventional locations that are not found with cmake.
 To build the program on the infrastructure, `misc/pull_compile_phenocv.sh` is a bash script that MUST BE EDITED to your file paths and will first pull the repository, and execute a series of g++ commands that will create the executable and clean up all temporary files during the build.
 Alternatively, a pre-built executable exists already in `/home/jberry/programs/PhenotyperCV`.